 While butterflies have a very short lifespan as compared to humans, as a species they are quite old.
 It is estimated that they have existed for 130 million years while modern humans (homo sapiens) seem to have evolved only about 250,000 years ago.

-A Queen Butterfly is featured in the photography by Darrell Gulin.
+A Pipevine Swallowtail is featured in the photograph below.

 The smallest butterfly is the "Blue Pygmy" which has a wingspan of only 5 to 7mm.
 It can often be found in the southern states of the US.

 You can see Aporia crataegi, the black-veined white, in the image below.

 When butterflies mate, they will lock together at the abdomen.
 They will stay locked together for quite some time; anywhere from an hour to 24 hours.

 Below you can see the underside of a Birdwing.

 Butterflies are widespread which means that nearly everyone has seen them and can enjoy them.
 It is only in the most severe, cold climates where they cannot be found; such as Antarctica.

 As mentioned previously, butterflies aren't able to see as much detail as humans but they have the ability to see UV and polarized light.
 This allows them to know the position of the sun, even when behind clouds, and use it as a compass as they fly.
 You can learn more about their vision and anatomy on this page.